ibm-cloud-docs/billing-usage/subscriptions.md

 ## Viewing subscription usage
 {: #subscription-usage}

 You can view the subscriptions in your account to track your credit spending.
-To access this information, you need the Viewer or higher role on the Billing service in the account.
+To access this information, you need an access policy with the Administrator role on the Billing account management service.
+See [IAM access](/docs/iam?topic=iam-userroles) for more information.

 To view your subscription usage, go to **Manage > Billing and usage**, and select **Subscriptions**.